zain-x/container/mdContainer/labs/Lab11.md

 5. Apply the migration to your database:

+- Using the Package Manager Console: `Update-Database` or
 - Using the Terminal: `dotnet ef database update`
-- Using the Package Manager Console: `Update-Database`

 6. Verify that the Users table has been successfully created in your local database.